DeloitteAU/rhythm-ui/components/RuiAccordion/readme.md

 # Accordion

-Single tag line here.

-## Usage

-The purpose of the accordion component is to control expand-collapse components.
+The purpose of the accordion component is to control `accordion-item` components.
 Any number of expand-collapse components may be nested inside an accordion component.
 This component behaves in two different ways according to the `behaviour` attribute.
-The value of this attribute is either `single` or `multiple`.
+The value of this attribute is either `single` or `multiple`, where `multiple` is the default.
 A value of `single` indicates that only one expand-collapse component can be expanded at once.
-Only one.
-A value of `multiple` indicates that there are no restrictions when it comes to the number of expanded expanded-collapse components.
-This is the default value of the `behaviour` attribute.
+A value of `multiple` indicates that there are no restrictions when it comes to the number of expanded expanded-collapse components that can be expanded.

 An accordion component may optionally have a heading and a button that expands or collapses each expand-collapse component nested.
 Please note that it only makes sense to display the aforementioned button when the value of the behaviour attribute is `multiple`.